 What is at stake?
-We raise questions that include but also go beyond concerns about legal compliance and user acceptance or trust in technology.
 How do trends in data collection and algorithmic classification relate to the restructuring of the life chances, opportunities, and ultimately the social mobility of individuals and groups in society?
-How does the evolving, algorithmically informed mass media as well as information circulation on social media shape the stability of our democracy?
+How does an algorithmically informed mass media and social media shape the stability of our democracy?

 How should we design for users of machine learning systems?
 How can we make transparency part of the design of user interfaces for machine learning systems that will support user understanding, empowered decision-making, and human autonomy?

 What emerging tools, techniques, or approaches could mitigate opacity or unfairness/bias problems?
 What tools and techniques are emerging that offer ways to ensure transparency and/or fairness?
 What methods are best suited to what domains of application?

 How can we better communicate and collaborate across disciplines?
 Disciplines provide shared tools, priorities and language, but along with this come constraints in ways of thinking about a topic or problem space.
 How can we identify and transcend those differences to make progress on issues of algorithmic opacity and fairness?

 Jenna Burrell is an Associate Professor in the School of Information at UC Berkeley.
 She obtained her PhD in Sociology from the London School of Economics.
 Before pursuing her PhD she was an Application Concept Developer in the People and Practices Research Group at Intel Corporation.
 Broadly, her research is concerned with the new challenges and opportunities of digital connectivity among marginalized populations.
 Her most recent research topics include: (1) fairness and transparency in algorithmic classification and (2) Internet connectivity issues in rural parts of the USA.